Physics A Level

 - enjoy using mathematical skills to approach a problem

-Most students go on to engineering careers and/or study of Physics at university.
+Most students go on to engineering careers and/or study of Physics or another scientific subject at university.
 Physics studies develop many transferable skills which are valued by employers.

 - A Level